Reasons for being evicted

 9. Overcrowded home

-This doesn't count if your home is only overcrowded for a short while, like when friends or family come to visit and stay with you.
+This does not include temporary overcrowding for a short while, such as when friends or family come to visit you.

 10. Demolition of, or substantial work on, the property

-If you're allowed to move back in once the work is finished, the sheriff should make another order saying this.
+If you will be allowed to move back in once the work is finished, the sheriff can make another order saying this.

-12. The home is part of a group located near special needs facilities
+12. The home is part of a group located near facilities for disabled people or people with specific access needs

 13. The landlord has leased the home

-If your landlord has been renting your home from someone else, they can evict you when their agreement with the person they're renting from ends.
+If your landlord has been renting your home from someone else, they can only apply to the court for an order to evict you when their agreement with the person they're renting from has ended or will end within 6 months.

 14. The landlord is an islands council and the home is for an education worker

-This ground only counts if you're renting a home from the Orkney Islands, Shetland Islands or Western Isles Councils.
+This ground can be used if you're renting a home from the Orkney Islands Council, Shetland Islands Council or Comhairle nan Eilean Siar and all of the following apply:

 15. The landlord wants to transfer the home

-If you no longer want to live with the person you're sharing the home with, your landlord might want to transfer the lease to them.
+This eviction ground can only be used if you no longer want to live with a partner or ex-partner.
+If you no longer want to live with the person you're sharing the home with, your landlord might want to transfer the tenancy of the house to them.